-Open Area: Statewide Opens: September 16 Closes: September 17
+Open Area: Statewide Opens: September 14 Closes: September 15 Shooting Hours: 30 minutes before sunrise to sunset

-Legally licensed residents and nonresidents 15 years of age or younger may hunt ducks, mergansers, coots or geese.
+Legally licensed residents and nonresidents 15 years of age or younger may hunt ducks, mergansers, coots, cranes or geese.
 An adult of at least 18 years of age must accompany the youth hunter into the field.
-The adult may not hunt ducks, geese, mergansers or coots, unless they qualify to hunt during the Veteran and Active Military Personnel Waterfowl Hunting Season.
-The daily bag limit, including species restrictions, and all other regulations that apply to the regular duck and goose hunting seasons apply to this special season.
-Exception: The additional 2 blue-winged teal allowed during the first 16 days of the regular season are not allowed during the youth season.
+The adult may not hunt ducks, geese, cranes, coots, or mergansers, unless they qualify to hunt during the Veterans' and Active Military Personnel waterfowl hunting season.
+Shooting hours for the Special Youth Waterfowl Hunting Season shall be one-half hour before sunrise to sunset.
+The daily duck bag limit, including species restrictions and all other regulations that apply to the regular duck hunting seasons shall apply to this special season with the exception that bonus blue-winged teal are not available.
+The daily goose bag limit, including species restrictions and all other regulations that apply to the regular goose hunting seasons shall apply to this special season, with the exception that hunters shall adhere to early September Canada goose regulations when hunting in an open early September Canada goose zone.